department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-04 Personalized Home Screen - evaluative research/personalized home screen - conversation guide.md

 * For the next part of our conversation, we’re going to use the VA mobile app we just installed.
 * Go ahead and do what you would do on this screen, and when you get to the screen with the letters “VA” at the top, stop and wait for instructions.
 ### Task 0: First impressions (5 minutes)
-* Go ahead and explore this first screen.
+* Without touching/tapping anything, please go ahead and explore this first screen.
   * **Non-screenreader user:** You can scroll up and down, but don’t touch anything yet.
 And please remember to think aloud as you go.
   * **Screenreader user:** You can swipe through, but don’t tap or activate anything that you hear yet.
 When you’re finished, please let me know and I’ll have you give a brief summary of what you heard.
 * What stands out to you first on this screen?